 Once an application has been submitted, it will be screened to ensure minimum standards are met.
 Applicants will have 30 days from the time of application to complete the written test with National Testing Network.

 The Recruitment & Backgrounds Unit coordinates initial testing consisting of a Preliminary Interview (oral board) and Physical Fitness Test for batches of applicants who have passed the written test.
-Space in these testing dates is limited and applicants are invited to schedule in order based on their submitted application.
+Space in these testing dates is limited and applicants are invited to schedule in order based on their submitted application date.
+It is normal to be on the waiting list for a Preliminary Interview for a few months after passing the NTN written test.
 The Preliminary Interview will take place during the morning hours of the scheduled day and all applicants who receive a passing score will proceed to the Physical Fitness Test that same afternoon.
 These testing dates occur year-round and are conducted approximately once per month.

 Once applicants pass the Written Test, Preliminary Interview, and Physical Fitness test, they are moved into the Background Investigation phase.
 Because HPD does on-going testing of smaller batches of applicants, Backgrounds takes much less time than in many other agencies and is commonly measured in weeks and not months.
 The most qualified candidates who successfully complete Backgrounds will be recommended for a Final Interview, which is conducted by Command Staff members of the department.